maghoff/mustachio/README.md

-Mustachio is a streaming pull-based implementation of [the Mustache templating language][mustache].
+Mustachio is a pull streaming implementation of [the Mustache templating language][mustache].
 It is fully compliant with [version 1.1][v1.1.3] of [the Mustache spec][spec].